Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation: Experimental setup

 \subsection{Metrics}

 We use weighted F1 as a performance metric throughout.
-If not mentioned otherwise, we average metrics across annotation tasks $T$ with hypotheses $H_t$ for each task $t$ and for a set of LLM configuration choices $\Phi$ (consisting of 18 models and up to seven prompts per task).
-Let $H_t^0 = \{h \in H_t : S^{\text{GT}}_h = 0\}$ denote hypotheses where ground truth is non-significant, and $H_t^1 = \{h \in H_t : S^{\text{GT}}_h = 1\}$ denote hypotheses where ground truth is significant.
+If not mentioned otherwise, we average metrics across annotation tasks $T$ with hypotheses $H_t$ for each task $t$ and for a set of LLM configuration choices $\Phi$ (consisting of 18 models and up to seven prompts per task).\footnote{ While some configurations may be more likely to be chosen in practice, we use uniform averaging to avoid making assumptions about researcher preferences.
+Our configuration space $\Phi$ is already restricted to plausible choices by including only well-performing models across different scales and cost tiers, and by using reasonable prompt variations.} Let $H_t^0 = \{h \in H_t : S^{\text{GT}}_h = 0\}$ denote hypotheses where ground truth is non-significant, and $H_t^1 = \{h \in H_t : S^{\text{GT}}_h = 1\}$ denote hypotheses where ground truth is significant.
 This gives us the following empirical risk measures:

-The \textbf{Type I risk quantifies the false positive rate}: the probability that LLM annotations detect a significant effect when none exists in the ground truth.
+The \textbf{Type I risk quantifies the false positive rate}: the probability that LLM annotations detect a significant effect when none exists in the ground truth, i.e., $1-\text{specificity}$.

-The \textbf{Type II risk quantifies the false negative rate}: the probability that LLM annotations fail to detect true effects present in the ground truth data.
+The \textbf{Type II risk quantifies the false negative rate}: the probability that LLM annotations fail to detect true effects present in the ground truth data, i.e., $1-\text{sensitivity}$.
+Notice that the Type II risk is sometimes denoted by $\beta$ in hypothesis testing, and $1 - \beta$ corresponds to the power of the test.

 The \textbf{Type S risk captures the sign error rate}: among true effects, the probability that LLM annotations detect a significant effect in the opposite direction.
 This is a particularly concerning form of error that fundamentally mischaracterizes the relationship between variables.

 Finally, the \textbf{empirical LLM hacking risk measures the overall probability of reaching incorrect statistical conclusions}: